H2CO3/Sparkling/doc/tutorial.md

 ## The if statement

-You don't need to wrap the condition of the `if` stament in parentheses either:
+You don't need to wrap the condition of the `if` stament in parentheses either.
+However, it is obligatory to use the curly braces around the body of the `if` and `else` statements:

     if 0 == 0 {
         print("equal");